 Nunavut: Summer Student Program – Website

-by Deborah Trotter, Laura Davidson, Julie Beaudry, Sara Rayat – Student Reps.
+Deborah Trotter, Laura Davidson, Julie Beaudry, Sara Rayat (Student Representatives)

 As student representatives for the CACPT from Fanshawe college, we thought it might be beneficial for other Planning Technician students to outline some of the advantages that we feel students would get from being members of this organization.